 That being said, not all problems need to be fixed by an expert.
 Some you can do by yourself.
-In this article, we will list down various boiler problems during the winter and what you can do to address them.
+In this article, we will list down various during the winter and what you can do to address them.

 1. Control panel error

 Various factors can cause an error on the control panel.
 However, it can easily be fixed by resetting the system.
 As for the location of the reset button, that will depend on the boiler you are working with.
 As such, it is important to consult the boiler’s manual to see where the button is.

 If you press the reset button, but nothing happens, then you will need to power off the boiler then power it back on.
 Once that’s done, you should not be forced to repeat this process again.
 If you do, and quite often, then you may need to have the boiler checked by a professional.

 2. Low boiler pressure

 Low pressure can easily be discovered through various symptoms, such as clunking and banging sounds or a boiler that randomly switches itself off.
 One of the more obvious signs that your boiler has low pressure is that the radiator at the furthest end is not as hot.